-- We are learning to write opinion pieces on topics and texts, in which we introduce the topic clearly, state an opinion, and organize the text so that our ideas are grouped to support our purpose.
-(4.1, 4.1b) - We will be able to distinguish between fact and opinion (4.1a) - We will be able to support the reasons we give with facts and details.
-(4.1c) - We will be able to provide a concluding statement or section related to the opinion we present.
-(4.1d)
+- We are learning to write opinion pieces on topics and texts, in which we introduce the topic clearly, state an opinion, and organize the text so that our ideas are logically grouped to support our purpose.
+(5.1, 5.1b) - We will be able to distinguish between fact and opinion.
+(5.1a) - We are learning to order our reasons logically, and support them with facts and details.
+(5.1c) - We are learning to use words, phrases, and clauses to link our opinions and reasons. - We will be able to provide a concluding statement or section that relates to our opinion.